Love Me Harder: Composition

 "Love Me Harder" was written by Max Martin, Savan Kotecha, Peter Svensson, Ali Payami, Abel Tesfaye and the rapper Belly.
 It was produced by Payami and Peter Carlsson, while Svensson provided vocal production.
 The song is a duet sung between Grande and The Weeknd.
 Sheet music for this song shows four sharps with a suggested tempo of "moderately" in common time.
 Grande's vocals range from the note of E_{3} to F_{5}.
-It is a midtempo synthwave, pop, synth-pop and R&B ballad, which starts small and mellow, before having "a 'throbbing', electro-heavy chorus", with a guitar riff, while "big vacuum-esque synths zip" are heard throughout the track.
+It is a midtempo synthwave tinged pop, synth-pop and R&B ballad, which starts small and mellow, before having "a 'throbbing', electro-heavy chorus", with a guitar riff, while "big vacuum-esque synths zip" are heard throughout the track.
 Meanwhile, Richard S. He from Billboard described the song as "A sparkling synthwave-R&B track that teeters on the edge of explicit—and is all the more seductive for it".
 Rob Copsey wrote for The Official Charts Company that "Love Me Harder" is reminiscent of Drake's "most emotional" songs like "Find Your Love" (2010) and "Hold On, We're Going Home" (2013), while Nick Levine of Time Out called the song a "cross between Robyn and Mariah Carey".

 Lyrically, the song has Grande demanding for romantic satisfaction, filled with double entendres about rough sex.
 In the beginning, Grande wants a man to "utterly satisfy her in moments of breath taking, space invading, pleasure, pain, lip biting and bliss," singing: "Baby, in that moment, you'll know this is/Something bigger than us and beyond bliss."
 In the chorus, she lets her potential mate know that if he is really serious about keeping her, he has to up his game, warning: "'Cause if you want to keep me, you gotta, gotta, gotta, gotta, got to love me harder/And if you really need me, you gotta, gotta, gotta, gotta, got to love me harder."
-Later, The Weeknd plays a role of a shady love interest with skeletons in his closet, with lines about "how it feels for a woman to have intercourse," followed by carnal promises, singing: "Can you feel the pressure between your hips/ I’ll make you feel like the first time."
+Later, The Weeknd plays a role of a shady love interest with skeletons in his closet, with lines about "how it feels for a woman to have intercourse," followed by carnal promises, singing: "Can you feel the pressure between your hips/ I'll make you feel like the first time."
 In the bridge, "Grande and Weeknd trade provocative 'oohs'."